Theroigne de Mericourt: Institutionalization and death (1794–1817)

 Théroigne's behavior became erratic, and on 20 September 1794, she was certified insane and put into an asylum in Faubourg Saint-Marceau.
 She ultimately was sent to La Salpêtrière Hospital in 1807, where she lived for 10 years, intermittently lucid and speaking constantly about the revolution.
 Following a short illness, she died there on 8 June 1817.

 Fact and fiction in the French Revolution

+Beginning in November 1789, the Parisian royalist press began to construct a flamboyant and infamous caricature of Théroigne as a "patriots' whore" and "female war chief."
+According to the pages of these pamphlets, she had assaulted the Bastille and led the October Days march on Versailles; she fought soldiers and was "ever to be found where the unrest was greatest," attired in a "scarlet riding-habit and... black plume."
+She was also portrayed as a shameless libertine who was sexually involved with "Deputy Populus" ("the people") and one tabloid wrote that "every representative [of the National Assembly] may fairly claim to be the father of her child."
 The history of this fictional Théroigne came to overshadow and confuse her actual actions during this time.
 By her own account, she was not present at the fall of the Bastille, nor did she march on Versailles during the October Days; rather, she had lived at Versailles throughout the summer of 1789, attending debates at the National Assembly and meeting with political figures such as Jérôme Pétion, Camille Desmoulins, and the Abbé Sieyès.
 She did indeed, while at Versailles, dress in a man's riding habit, but she did not lead any insurrectionary actions.